SINGROUP/ml-spm/papers/ice_structure_discovery/README.md

 The subdirectories contain various scripts for training and running predictions with the models:
 - `training`: Scripts for training the atom position and graph construction models, and evaluating the trained models.
-- `prediction`: Scripts for reproducing the result in Fig. 2 of the paper using the pretrained models.
+- `predictions`: Scripts for reproducing the results figures of the paper using the pretrained models.

 ## Data